bright/new-www/content/jobs/junior-sales-executive.md

 ## preferred skills and qualifications ✅

-**✔️at least 6 months of experience in B2B sales or customer success in IT field**
+**✔️ at least 6 months of experience in B2B sales or customer success in IT field**

-✔️strong verbal and written communication skills.
+✔️ strong verbal and written communication skills.

-✔️excellent command of English (both oral and written)
+✔️ excellent command of English (both oral and written)

-✔️resilience and persistence to handle rejection and overcome challenges
+✔️ resilience and persistence to handle rejection and overcome challenges

-✔️an enthusiastic and eager-to-learn attitude
+✔️ an enthusiastic and eager-to-learn attitude

-✔ ️curious mindset to understand the industry, product, and customer needs
+✔️️ curious mindset to understand the industry, product, and customer needs

 ✔️ ability to prioritise tasks and manage time effectively